vaccarj/practice-repo/README.md

 ```
 The branch with the star next to it is the one you are currently on.

-Create a new branch called "featured".
-The -b tells it you are creating the branch. git checkout branch-name is used to switch between existing branches.
+Create a new branch called "feature".
+The -b tells it you are creating the branch.
+Checkout is used to switch to a different branch.
 ```
 git checkout -b new-branch-name
 ```